Myth of the Lone Villain

 To restate that: An individual — a person working alone today — can’t kill more people than say someone living 200 or 2,000 years ago.

-At first this seems to fly against all the other trends in technology, but I think this law is true, and it is true for the same reasons that overall violence is diminishing over time, as Steven Pinker points out.
+At first this seems to fly against all the other trends in technology, but I think this law is true for the same reasons that overall violence is diminishing over time, as author Steven Pinker points out.

 While I am pretty certain this trend holds true for individuals, it may hold true for teams as well.
 This is trickier to prove because of defining where teams end.
 For instance 19 hijackers killed 3,000 plus people in the 9/11 attacks, which is at most 150 killed per person involved, and much less when you include the many more Al Queda leaders and support than just 19 hijackers involved.

-I think there are two reasons for this effect.
-1) People are hard to kill, and the greater number you want to kill at once, the more complex it becomes, requiring much more social cooperation.
+I think there are two reasons that technology — so far —has not increased the lethality of a rampage killer: 1) People are hard to kill, and the greater number you want to kill at once, the more complex it becomes, requiring much more social cooperation.
 The totally false myth is that a lone rogue bad guy can kill everyone.
 And 2) More social cooperation also generates more social resistance, making it more difficult to recruit resources for the project.

 It requires a lot of power to kill many at once.
 How about you ignite a nuclear bomb in a sports stadium?
 That would kill a lot.
 But the truth is this is very hard to do by yourself.
 Getting a bomb, and getting it to ignite when you want it to is not easy.
 Do you know how to arm a nuke?
 That info is not on the internet.
 The more powerful a tech is the more people you need to operate it.
 The more people you need to operate it, the more resistance it will gain against using it to kill.